napateek/DADS5001_ANALYTICS_TOOLS/README.md

 # DADS5001_ANALYTICS_TOOLS
-Understanding pandas, numpy, etc. to enhance analytic process.
+Understanding pandas, numpy, and other tools to enhance analytic process.